glhd/laravel-dumper/README.md

 ## Usage

 Just use `dd()` as you would normally, and enjoy the newly curated output!

+## Original Dump Output
 If, for some reason, you really need the full debug output for an object that `laravel-dumper` customizes, you can do a "full" dump with `ddf()` and `dumpf()`.

 ## Comparison to Default Output